telerik/blazor-docs/globalization/localization.md

 ### Walkthrough - How to Add Globalization and Localization to a Server-side Blazor App

 >note This section will show a tutorial on how to add globalization and localization to a server-side Blazor app.
-For a WebAssemly app, chek out the [ClientLocalizationResx sample project](https://github.com/telerik/blazor-ui/tree/master/common/localization/ClientLocalizationResx).
+For a WebAssemly app, check out the [ClientLocalizationResx sample project](https://github.com/telerik/blazor-ui/tree/master/common/localization/ClientLocalizationResx).
 The majority of the code is to enable localization in the app itself, the Telerik-specific portion is the same in both WebAssembly and server-side Blazor apps - implementing a service to return the translated strings.

 The necessary steps are to: